KULeuven-COSIC/fpt-demo/demos/aws_f1_setup.md

 :exclamation: A new AWS account may not have the required quota allowance to run a `f1.2xlarge` type instance.
 If that is the case, one should file a [quota increase request](https://aws.amazon.com/getting-started/hands-on/request-service-quota-increase/) for the `Running On-Demand F instances` service.
 Make sure to request a limit increase to `8 instances`, since `f1.2xlarge` contains 8 vCPUs.
 The quota increase may take up to a few days to process.

+In your communication to AWS, please pay attention that the F1 access permissions are tied to a given region.
+Though we provide the demo application in this repository, the actual FPGA image is hosted by AWS.
+We make that image publicly available in all the F1 instance regions of today, which are `us-east-1`, `us-west-2`, `eu-west-1`, `ap-southeast-2`, `eu-central-1` and `eu-west-2`.
+If more regions with F1 instances appear in future, we will make the image available in those regions too.
+If you notice that we are late to do this, please create an issue.

 ## Instantiate an F1 Instance

 Instantiate an `f1.2xlarge` instance with `FPGA Developer AMI`.
 (Please note that, the instructions below are NOT prepared for the `Amazon Linux 2` version, or the one from `Community AMI`).
 This AMI is not free of charge, but it is easier to work with for short-time uses of this demo.
 Otherwise, the XRT installation is actually more complicated than described [here](https://github.com/aws/aws-fpga/blob/master/Vitis/docs/XRT_installation_instructions.md).